syslogic/cloudbuild-android/README.md

 ````
 ## Gradle Automation

 The example app uses [Google Cloud KMS Gradle Plugin](https://github.com/syslogic/google-cloud-kms-gradle-plugin), which depends on environmental variable `_CLOUD_KMS_KEY_PATH`.
-It does about the same as the above `cloudbuild.yaml` step `kms-decode` does, but at build time; for example:
+It does about the same as the above step `kms-decode` does, but at build time:
 ````shell
 ./gradlew mobile:cloudKmsDecrypt mobile:assembleRelease mobile:appDistributionUploadRelease
 ````